clash-playground/MemIdeas/README.md

 topEntity input = autoMemMealy undefined myCircuit input
 ```
 which looks a lot better than what we started with, I'd say.

-## TODO
-I still need to work out the best implementation for the `AutoMem` derivation.
-Fortunately, with the framework established, that can be left as an implementation detail.